shlomi-levi/Yad2-Auto-Renewal/README.md

 # Yad 2 Auto Renewal
 ![Yad 2 Auto Renewal](https://img.shields.io/badge/Yad%202%20Auto%20Renewal-Python-blue)

 This Program simplifies the process of selling products on Yad 2.
 With the power of the Requests library, it automates the ad renewal process, saving you time and effort.

-Say goodbye to manually refreshing your listings, and keep your ads in the spotlight effortlessly with Yad 2 Auto Renewal!
+Note: The user's login details are not saved, only his access token and refresh token.

 ## Usage

-To use or experiment with a particular data structure, follow these steps:

 1. Clone the repository to your local machine:

    ```console